The way of a fool is right in his own eyes, But a wise man is he who listens to counsel. (Proverbs 12:15)

 Counsel is leveraging or making use of the wisdom of someone else.
 It is wisdom in itself to recognize you do not have the wisdom required in a circumstance of life and therefore seek to obtain it from someone else.
 This is what counsel is all about.
 One of the greatest forms of blindness I have seen is one’s blindness to his or her own errors or faults.
 A fool is right in his own eyes.
 He might be heading to a ditch, but he neither knows it nor accepts the wisdom of those who see the ditch.
 He is blind.

-Our inability to listen to counsel will cost us money, time, resources, relationships, and joy.
+Our inability to listen or reject counsel will cost us money, time, resources, relationships, and joy.

-Flee the temptation of being right in your own eyes.
+Flee the temptation of being right in your own eyes, and be sensitive to pick up bad counsel.
 Be wise enough to seek and listen to godly counsel.

 Meditate on the words of the scripture above.
 Think of them, again and again.
-Think, and say them to yourself…that the fool is right in his own eyes but wise people listen to counsel.
+Think, and say them to yourself….
 Pondering and muttering God’s word causes it to take root in your heart.

 Ask God for the wisdom to seek and listen to godly counsel.
 Ask Him especially for the grace to escape the folly of the foolish, which to be wise in your own eyes and refuse to listen to others.